 Your vehicle’s suspension system depends heavily on its leaf springs, so any sign of wear and tear or failure should be taken seriously.
 You may need to replace your leaf springs if you notice several of these indicators.

-• When parked on a flat surface, a noticeable difference in height is one of the most obvious signs.
+- When parked on a flat surface, a noticeable height difference is one of the most obvious signs.
 Observing one side of the vehicle sitting lower than the other indicates that the leaf springs on that side may have worn out or been damaged.

 A professional mechanic should be consulted if you observe any of these signs.